Forward TCP communications

 Note: If this server host is different than your Secure Shell Server host, communications between the Secure Shell server and the designated server are not encrypted.
 If the designated server runs on the same remote computer as the Secure Shell server host, you can specify the value localhost (or the IP equivalent, 127.0.0.1).
 In this case, all communications are encrypted.

-- For Destination Host Port, specify the port used by the application server (for example, 80 for a web server or 110 for a mail server).
+- For Port, specify the port used by the application server (for example, 80 for a Web server or 110 for a mail server).

-Note: The next two steps are not required.
-By completing these steps, you configure Reflection for Secure IT to launch the application client automatically after the Secure Shell tunnel is established.
+Note: Although the next two steps are not required, completing them configures Reflection to launch the application client automatically after the Secure Shell tunnel is established.

-- (Optional) Under Application to Launch, specify the Name of the client application whose data you want to forward through the tunnel (for example, iexplore.exe).
-For applications that are not on your system path, you need to include full path information.
+- (Optional) Under Application to Launch, specify the name of the client application whose data you want to forward through the tunnel (for example, iexplore.exe).
+For applications that are not in your system path, you must include full path information.
 You can use the Browse button to locate the executable file and full path information will be included.